Adding an Operating Cost

 Use the heat rate to define the fuel curve, including the cost of fuel:

-julia> fuel_curve = FuelCurve(value_curve = heat_rate_curve, fuel_cost = 20.0)FuelCurve:
+julia> fuel_curve = FuelCurve(; value_curve = heat_rate_curve, fuel_cost = 20.0)FuelCurve:

 value_curve: PiecewisePointCurve (a type of InputOutputCurve) where function is: piecewise linear y = f(x) connecting points: